27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 Follow the dirt path down to the creek, using the handily placed rope at the steeper parts, and simply follow it upstream until you get to the falls.

-When you get a little closer to the tumbling water, be prepared to clamber over a few logs and boulders, but you will soon come across the 92-feet-tall waterfall that freefalls down into the pool below.
+When you get a little closer to the tumbling water, be prepared to clamber over a few logs and boulders, but you will soon come across the 92-foot-tall waterfall that freefalls down into the pool below.

 READ MORE: Abiqua Falls Hike

-3. Tamanawas Falls Hike
+3. Tamanawas Falls Trail

 Distance: 3.4 miles

-Type of Trail: Out and back
+Type of Trail: Out & back

 Difficulty: Easy